rdkit/knime-rdkit/org.rdkit.knime.nodes/lib/README.md

 ## Maven repository and proxy settings ##

-Your computer may require proper Maven repository and proxy settings to reach online resources.
-This is part of the local Maven setup on your machine, usually based on company settings.
-It is outside the scope of this documentation.
+Please pay attention that in an enterprise IT infrastructure you may require special settings to work with a central Maven repository and with proper proxy settings to reach online resources.
+This is part of your local Maven setup and outside the scope of this documentation.

 ## Who do I talk to for further information? ##